 Recognizing the alarming patterns of decline among fisheries worldwide, Martin traveled to New Zealand and Eritrea to meet with fishers and assess the problems facing their fisheries.
-Since 1995 he has been involved in the Sentinel Survey, a five-year program to monitor cod stocks on traditional fishing grounds under the community sponsorship of the Petty Harbour Fishers Coop.
+Martin was involved in the Sentinel Survey, a five-year program that monitored cod stocks on traditional fishing grounds under the community sponsorship of the Petty Harbour Fishers Coop.
 Martin and others concluded that such vigilance could have prevented the collapse of the northern cod stocks.
 In 1995 and 1996 he crisscrossed Newfoundland and Labrador, working with the Protected Areas Association to discuss ideas such as no-entry zones, no-take at certain times of the year and various gear restrictions, and traveled to Alaska to speak about the consequences of collapsed fisheries.
-Martin spent one year as coordinator of the Newfoundland and Labrador Oceans Caucus, and has helped document the history of the protected fishing area of Petty Harbour.
-He also works to draw attention to the presence of "ghost nets" - lost gill nets that continue to trap marine creatures indiscriminately and indefinitely.
+Martin spent one year as coordinator of the Newfoundland and Labrador Oceans Caucus, and helped document the history of the protected fishing area of Petty Harbour.
+He also worked to draw attention to the presence of "ghost nets" - lost gill nets that continue to trap marine creatures indiscriminately and indefinitely.